 The Architecture Library's Building Material Samples Collection is a mix of traditional, innovative, and sustainable materials and finishes for use in studios as well as building technology and site engineering courses.
 In addition to borrowing samples, product literature, and mock-ups for the purposes of instruction or inspiration, students and faculty can learn more about specific material-related topics during the “Material Talks @ Lunch” series which occurs during the Fall and Spring Semesters.

 Our Exhibit Gallery inside the front door of the Architecture Building showcases creative and innovative design and planning through a variety of special exhibits.
 The CAP Gallery presents a frequently changing view of professional activity in architecture, landscape architecture, urban planning, and historic preservation, as well as student work and faculty projects in these disciplines.
-Gallery hours are from 8 a.m. to 5 p.m.
-Monday through Friday during the regular academic year.
-Admission is free.
+The Gallery is closed.

 Students of historic preservation frequently tap into the thousands of drawings and historic data housed in the Drawings and Documents Archive.
 Learn more.